twobin/react-lazyload/README.md

 Say if you want to preload a module even if it's 100px below the viewport (user have to scroll 100px more to see this module), you can set `offset` props to `100`.
 On the other hand, if you want to delay loading a module even if it's top edge has already appeared at viewport, set `offset` props to negative number will make it delay loading.

+### scroll

+Type: Bool Default: true

+Respond to `scroll` event, this is default behaviour.

+### resize

+Type: Bool Default: false

+Respond to `resize` event, set it to `true` if you do need LazyLoad listen resize event.

+**NOTICE** If you tend to support legacy IE, set this props carefully, refer to [this question](http://stackoverflow.com/questions/1852751/window-resize-event-firing-in-internet-explorer) for further reading.

 ## Props added to children

 Like the example above, `<MyComponent>` will get following extra props: